NishchayAnand/software-engineering/System Design/Frontend/Notes.md

 # Understanding Evolution of Frontend Development

-## Early days of web development, i.e., early 2000s
+### Early days of web development, i.e., early 2000s

-Websites were designed as a collection of individual web pages built using static `HTML` and `CSS`.

-`JavaScript` was primarily used for basic tasks like form validation and simple `DOM` manipulations.
+Websites were designed as a collection of individual web pages built using static HTML and CSS. `JavaScript` was primarily used for basic tasks like form validation and simple `DOM` manipulations.
 It lacked the capabilities to perform asynchronous requests to the server.

-Due to the blocking behavior (web pages becoming unresponsive while awaiting server responses) associated with synchronous server requests and the absence of a standardized data interchange format for cross-system communication, **Server-Side Rendering (SSR)** became the predominant method for generating web content.
+Due to the blocking behaviour (web pages becoming unresponsive while awaiting server responses) associated with synchronous server requests and the absence of a standardised data interchange format for cross-system communication, **Server-Side Rendering (SSR)** became the predominant method for generating web content.
 Every user interaction, such as submitting a form or clicking a link, resulted in a new server request and a full-page reload.

+---
-## Rise of Asynchronous JavaScript and XML (AJAX), i.e., mid 2000s
+### Rise of Asynchronous JavaScript and XML (AJAX), i.e., mid 2000s

-The emergence of **Asynchronous JavaScript** and **XML** (`AJAX`) provided a solution for non-blocking server requests and established a standardized data exchange format for cross-system communication.
+The emergence of **Asynchronous JavaScript** and **XML** (`AJAX`) provided a solution for non-blocking server requests and established a standardised data exchange format for cross-system communication.
 It empowered JavaScript to dynamically update web content without full-page reloads.

 While AJAX was a significant step toward creating more interactive and responsive web applications, it still had some limitations: